 - Do NOT say ‘My anxiety’, or ‘My depression’ – it is ‘The anxiety/depression.’
-Do not claim it as yours if you want to get rid of it.
+Do not claim it as yours if you want to eliminate it.

 How We Create Anxiety and Panic

-Remember you are the thinker of your thoughts, so you can control what you are thinking.
+Remember you are the thinker of your thoughts so that you can control your thoughts.
 The National Institute of Mental Health (NIMH) explains:

 “Several parts of the brain are key actors in the production of fear and anxiety … scientists have discovered that the amygdala and the hippocampus play significant roles in most anxiety disorders.